A great marriage isn’t something that just happens; it’s something that must be created. Fawn Weaver

 1. TAKE RESPOSIBILITY

 Proactively leads to responsibility.
 Responsibility equals “Response Ability.”
 That means you are responsible for everything you say and do, and you are in charge of yourself, your relationship and your life and ultimately your happiness.
 The expression “taking responsibility” is somewhat misleading.
 The reality is that if we want it or not we always respond to external stimulations.
 We actually have no choice but to respond, even if we do nothing.
 The main point is to recognize that you are the one that needs to take care of yourself as no one can do it for you.
-The more you improve your response to the problem (how you think about it, how you feel about it and what you do about it) the more successful you will have in your relationship.
+The more you improve your response to the problem (how you think about it, how you feel about it, and what you do about it) the more successful you will be in your relationship.
 The key is self-responsibility, not selfishness.

 1. BE OPEN TO CHANGE